FrankBian/Java-Utils-Collection/com-gansuer-leetcode/Problem.md

     return [1,2,3].

     Note: Recursive solution is trivial, could you do it iteratively?

+## 173. Binary Search Tree Iterator

+this is the description :

+    Implement an iterator over a binary search tree (BST).
+Your iterator will be initialized with the root node of a BST.

+    Calling next() will return the next smallest number in the BST.

+    Note: next() and hasNext() should run in average O(1) time and uses O(h) memory, where h is the height of the tree.

+## 199. Binary Tree Right Side View

+this is the description :

+    Given a binary tree, imagine yourself standing on the right side of it, return the values of the nodes you can see ordered from top to bottom.

+    For example:
+    Given the following binary tree,
+       1            <---
+     /   \
+    2     3         <---
+     \     \
+      5     4       <---
+    You should return [1, 3, 4].

 ## 226. Invert Binary Tree

 this is the description :